 4.2 PAST DUE, DELINQUENCY AND REVOCATION

 (a) 30-Days Past Due.
-If a Member’s account becomes thirty (30) days past due, the Member will be notified by certified mail and/or telephone that his or her charging privileges has been suspended.
+If a Member’s account becomes thirty (30) days past due, the balance will be charged a 10% late fee.

 (b) 60-90 Days Past Due.
 Any Member whose account becomes sixty (60) days past due will be notified by certified mail and/or telephone that his or her Membership privileges will be suspended if the payment is not received within 10 days.
 Once full payment is received, the Members suspension is lifted.
 The fact of this delinquency may be posted at the Club.
 The Cub management may automatically bill any Member’s account which is more than sixty (60) days past due to any major credit card of said Member on file at the Club.